 Here are just a few broad stats about sex trafficking in the U.S.:

-1. Human trafficking wasn’t illegal until 2000, when the Trafficking Victims Protection Act was passed, which made it a federal crime.
+1. Human trafficking wasn’t a federal crime in the US until 2000 when the Trafficking Victims Protection Act was passed.

 If you or someone you know is a victim of human trafficking, call the National Human Trafficking Hotline at 1-888-373-7888.

 Porn is part of trafficking, too

 As you can see from above, the Trafficking Victims Protection Act of 2000 was a major move in US legislation that identified different forms of human trafficking, set harsh criminal penalties for offenders, and provided support for victims.

 The TVPA defines sex trafficking as a situation in which “a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age.”

 This definition allows for many different sex trafficking scenarios that may not get as much news coverage to be prosecuted.
 Those unfamiliar with this issue, may imagine the Hollywood situations, such as kids getting kidnapped in a foreign country, and then being chained up and forced into selling sex.